Welcome to our prospective undergraduates pages.

 As an undergraduate student at Cambridge, you will be taught by members of one of the largest and most diverse History faculties in the world.

 Many have won prestigious prizes for their work, and the Faculty's research and teaching has been consistently recognised as amongst the best.
-Cambridge History came top in the Guardian's University league tables for 2016, and we were recognised as the top History department in the UK in the 2015 QS University World Rankings.
+Cambridge History came top in the Guardian's University league tables for 2016, and we have been recognised as the top History department in the world in the 2016 QS University World Rankings.

 If you are a school or college student thinking of studying History at university, these pages will provide you with: